 Peoples' performance is assessed on the bases of performance objectives and key performance indicators (KPI) set at the beginning of each year.
-Decisions related to rewards and recognitions for the employees are taken on the bases of how well the assigned KPIs are met.
+Decisions related to rewards and recognitions for the employees are taken on the bases of how well the assigned KPIs are met by the employee.